DUI Traffic Stops in Phoenix, AZ

-A Chandler Attorney Could Help Those Arrested During a DUI Stop
+A Gilbert Attorney Could Help Those Arrested During a DUI Stop

 Being stopped by a police officer under any circumstances can be an unnerving experience, especially if the officer suspects you are driving drunk.
 To complicate matters further, even routine factors such as bloodshot watery eyes, nervousness, or awkwardly phrased answers to an officer’s questions are all elements that could be misconstrued as evidence of intoxication.